ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 When sending Messages, applications can add specific Message values to a MessageContext ({{message-props}}) that is intended for a Framer.
-This can be used, for example, to set the type of a Message for a TLV protocol.
+This can be used, for example, to set the type of a Message for a TLV format.
 The namespace of values is custom for each unique Message Framer.

 ~~~